btrettel/daphne/README.md

 Initial goal:

+- Have a different nonstdlib.f90 file for ELF90.
+You don't even need to modify the other files as the module name is not the same as the file name.
+Put all the incompatible parts in there.
+Make error_unit write to an external file that is read in the GNUmakefile so that Make knows that the tests failed.
+- Make `check` message not optional.
-- Make array operators work in 2D arrays in the process.
+- Make array operators work in 2D arrays.
 - Add tests for 2D arrays.
 - Add `all_close_wp` function. <https://stdlib.fortran-lang.org/page/specs/stdlib_math.html#all_close-function>
 - Dimensional homogeneity enforced for length, mass, and time.